4 Seed Cycling Benefits For Balanced Health + Hormones

 - Pumpkin seeds: High in zinc to promote progesterone production and prepare your body for your next cycle

 - Sesame seeds: High in selenium to help encourage liver detoxification to rebalance estrogen levels

 - Sunflower seeds: High in Vitamin E to help boost progesterone levels

-The best time to begin seed cycling is on the first day of your cycle.
+But how do you know when to start seed cycling?
+The best time to begin seed cycling is on the first day of your cycle, which is the first day of menstruation.
 I also recommend purchasing high-quality, organic seeds as much as possible.